vadvolo/milos-automation/lab/topologies/lab01_basic_frr/README.md

 ### Generators

-This lab has single generators `./src/lab_generators/frr.py`.
+This lab has single generator `./src/lab_generators/frr.py`.

 Unlike the `Partial` generators from the previous lab, which create and apply configuration line-by-line, the `Entire` type generates a whole configuration file in one go, which is then copied to the device.
 [More about Entire generators in annet documentation](https://annetutil.github.io/annet/main/usage/gen.html#entire).